pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 But first, we've got two more inputs to arrange for.

-We'll write an [Ops Manager VM Configuration file][opsman-config] to `opsman.yml`.
+We'll write an [Tanzu Operations Manager VM Configuration file][opsman-config] to `opsman.yml`.
 The properties available vary by IaaS;
-regardless, you can often inspect your existing Ops Manager in your IaaS's console
+regardless, you can often inspect your existing Tanzu Operations Manager in your IaaS's console
-(or, if your Ops Manager was created with Terraform, look at your terraform outputs) to find the necessary values.
+(or, if your Tanzu Operations Manager was created with Terraform, look at your terraform outputs) to find the necessary values.